yoniwt/lorawan-private/README-EXTENSION.md

 * According to LoRaWAN Class B specification
   - Beaconless operation mode is implimented
   - Ping-slot randomization is included
-* There is also an option to enable a technique called "ping slot relaying" which is not part of the standard but added for research purpose
+* There is also an option to enable a technique called "ping slot relaying" which is not part of the standard but added for research purpose.

-Note: "Ping slot relaying" is a techique devoped as part of the Msc Thesis to improve the multicast performance without using the gateways.
+**Note**: "Ping slot relaying" is a techique devoped as part of the LoRaWAN Class B multicast scalability study to improve the multicast performance without using the gateways.
+(See publication in the "Acknowledgments and relevant publications" section)

 ## What is not in the module ##
 * Crystal clock inaccuracy has not been modeled